Mak2com-github/wp_woo_mak2com/README.md

-# wp_woo_mak2com
+# wpmak2com
-Custom theme for woocommerce websites
+Custom WordPress theme for the agency